- Joined

 13 - Voting

-(1) Conflict of Interests.
-If or when there is a motion against or relating specifically to a member of Congress, their vote shall not be included. (e.g. Motion of nomination, no confidence, removal)
+(1) If or when there is a motion against or relating specifically to a member of Congress, that member of Congress shall not be allowed to vote on that motion.

-(2) Abstentions.
-An abstention vote must be submitted during voting if the member is not voting for or against the matter before congress.
-Failure to vote at all will be considered a non-vote and for the purposes of all other acts will be counted as an abstention.
+(2) An abstention vote may be submitted during voting if the member does not wish to vote for or against a matter before Congress.
+Failure to vote at all will be considered a non-vote and for the purposes of all other acts will be counted as an abstention.”

 14 - Dereliction